zenml-io/zenml/docs/book/mlops_stacks/orchestrators/kubernetes.md

 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) installed.
 * A [remote artifact store](../artifact_stores/overview.md) as part of your stack.
 * A [remote metadata store](../metadata_stores/overview.md) as part of your stack.
+If you want to use a MySQL database deployed in your Kubernetes cluster, you can use the [Kubernetes metadata store](../metadata_stores/kubernetes.md).
+For a more production-ready setup we suggest using a [MySQL metatadata store](../metadata_stores/mysql.md) instead.
 * A [remote container registry](../container_registries/overview.md) as part of your stack.
 * A Kubernetes cluster [deployed](#how-to-deploy-it) and the name of your Kubernetes context which points to this cluster.
 Run